Is Mindfulness More Than a 10-Minute Hack?

 Posted Jun 02, 2019

 A few years ago my wife told me an amusing story about something that happened on the way to her yoga class.
-As she drove there, she was tailgated aggressively by a driver in a fancy sports car.
-When she was able to get over to let him pass, he zipped dangerously close as he sped around her car and quickly changed lanes to pass the car ahead of him.
+As she drove, she was tailgated aggressively by a driver in a sports car.
+When she was able to move over to let him pass, he zipped dangerously close as he sped around her and quickly changed lanes to pass the car ahead of him.